markand/molko/doc/docs/dev/error.md

 code of 1.
 User may pass a custom function but should quit the game because the API does not take care of deallocating data before calling panic.

-## Error handling in Molko's Adventure API
+## Error handling in Molko's Engine API

 The following table shows what is used and when.